haliyuce/kalah/README.md

 <b>NOTE</b>

-Unit tests are not 100% done
+Unit/Integration tests are not 100% done.
+I tried to give samples for each of them in tests.